Surprises, zingers and an epic reunion: Here are the biggest Emmys moments

 Stephen Colbert kicked off the 69th annual Primetime Emmy Award ceremony on Sunday with a monologue that celebrated — and skewered — many of the night's nominees, including "This Is Us" star Milo Ventimiglia.

 "But seriously, Milo, you're going to die this season, right?"
-Colbert ribbed the show's star sitting in the audience.
+Colbert ribbed the actor as he sat in the audience.
 "Just give us a hint.
 You slip in a bathtub?
 Bad clams?
 A circus lion in a convenience store?
 What happens?
 I'm just saying your fans want to see you dead."

 'SNL' scores big time

-"Westworld and "Saturday Night Live" led the night's nominees with 22 nods each, but it was "SNL" that racked up awards.
-The legendary comedy show entered the evening already scoring at least two Emmys at last weekend's Creative Arts Emmys when guest stars Dave Chappelle and Melissa McCarthy picked up statues.
+"Westworld" and "Saturday Night Live" led the night's nominees with 22 nods each, but it was "SNL" that racked up more awards, nearly sweeping the comedy categories.
+The legendary comedy show entered the evening with at least two Emmys under its belt from last weekend's Creative Arts Emmys ceremony, where "SNL" guest stars Dave Chappelle and Melissa McCarthy won awards.

 McCarthy won, of course, for her hilarious impersonation of former White House Press Secretary Sean Spicer.
 In an unexpected twist, Spicey himself made a brief cameo during Colbert's opening monologue, causing McCarthy's jaw to drop.